tpoisot/DataSharingPaper/DataSharing-MS.md

 ## A proxy to your science

 Datasets are a mean for people to get familiar with what you do.
-There are evidences showing that data availability improves reproducibility and adequate communication of your results [@Ince2012].
+There is evidence showing that data availability improves reproducibility and adequate communication of results [@Ince2012].
 Similarly, in some fields, releasing computer code under open source licenses [@Vandewalle2012] or sharing research data [@Piwowar2007] is associated with increased citation rates for your papers.
 Yet one of the argument often opposed by people reluctant to share their data is that they might risk loosing paternity of them.
-The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because people can not exploit it.
+The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because people cannot exploit it.
 By developping a culture of data sharing, and adequate citations of the datasets, the origin of the data (and thus their paternity) will be made clear.
 It seems that by keeping *property* over the data, there is a risk of them not being recognized, which will decrease a scientist's